volcengine/terraform-provider-volcengine/website/docs/d/albs.html.markdown

     * `deleted_time` - The expected deleted time of the Alb.
 This parameter has a query value only when the status of the Alb instance is `FinancialLocked`.
     * `description` - The description of the Alb.
     * `dns_name` - The DNS name.
+    * `enabled` - The enabled status of the ALB instance.
+The status is false only when the instance is shut down due to arrears or expiration.
+    * `global_accelerators` - The global accelerator bound to the ALB instance.
+        * `accelerator_id` - The global accelerator id.
+        * `accelerator_name` - The name of the global accelerator.
     * `health_log` - The health log information of the Alb.
         * `enabled` - Whether the health log function is enabled.
         * `project_id` - The TLS project id bound to the health check log.